alucidwolf/FED-Interview-Q-and-A/JS/answers.md

 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?
 * Explain "hoisting".
+> Function delcarations are put in memory during JIT compilation, so a function executed before the function is declared will still work.
+Initializations are not hoisted, such as logging a number to the console before it is init with var.
 * Describe event bubbling.
 * Describe event capturing.
 * What's the difference between an "attribute" and a "property"?
 * Why is extending built-in JavaScript objects not a good idea?
+> It can modify the behavior of methods commonly used on objects when working with other team members
 * Difference between window load event and document DOMContentLoaded event?
 * What is the difference between `==` and `===`?
 * Explain the same-origin policy with regards to JavaScript.